-If you have multiple DNS providers, you have the option to configure NS1 to be your secondary provider—acting as a "child" to your primary DNS server.
+If you are using multiple DNS providers, you have the option to configure NS1 to be your secondary provider—acting as a "child" to your primary DNS server.
 Below are some important considerations before configuring NS1 as secondary provider.

-With NS1 configured as a secondary provider, you will not be able to use the advanced features & functionality, such as Filter Chains, for record management.
+- With NS1 configured as a secondary provider, you will not be able to use the advanced features and functionality—such as Filter Chains—for record management.
 You must use your primary DNS provider's tools to manage zone records.

 Step 1: Create the secondary zone.